aptech/docs/docs/CR-tanh.rst

 ----------------
 .. function:: tanh(x)

-    :param x:
+    :param x: data
     :type x: NxK matrix or N-dimensional array

-    :returns: y (*NxK matrix or N-dimensional array*)         containing the hyperbolic tangents of the elements of x.
+    :returns: y (*NxK matrix or N-dimensional array*) containing the hyperbolic tangents of the elements of *x*.

 Examples
 ----------------